cf-toolsuite/cf-butler/README.md

   ],
   "query-policies": [
     {
-      "description":"Query policy that will run two queries and email the results as per the template configuration.", "queries": [
+      "description": "Query policy that will run two queries and email the results as per the template configuration.", "queries": [
         {
           "name": "docker-images",
           "description": "Find all running Docker image based containers", "sql": "select * from application_detail where running_instances > 0 and requested_state = 'started' and image is not null"
         },
         {
           "name": "all-apps-pushed-and-still-running-in-the-last-week",
           "description": "Find all running applications pushed in the last week not including the system organization", "sql": "select * from application_detail where running_instances > 0 and requested_state = 'started' and week(last_pushed) = week(current_date) -1 AND year(last_pushed) = year(current_date) and organization not in ('system')"
         }
       ],
       "email-notification-template": {
         "from": "admin@nowhere.me",
-        "to": [ "drwho@tardis.io" ],
+        "to": [
+          "drwho@tardis.io"
+        ],
         "subject": "Query Policy Sample Report",
         "body": "Results are herewith attached for your consideration."
       }
+    }
   ],
   "hygiene-policies": [
     {
       "days-since-last-update": 14,
       "operator-email-template": {
         "from": "admin@nowhere.me",
-        "to": [ "cphillipson@pivotal.io" ],
+        "to": [
+          "cphillipson@pivotal.io"
+        ],
         "subject": "Hygiene Policy Platform Operator Report",
         "body": "These are the dormant workloads in a single organization" },